Stamford Hill railway station

-Stamford Hill is a London Overground station on the Lea Valley Lines, serving Stamford Hill and neighbouring areas.
+Stamford Hill is a station on the Weaver line of the London Overground, serving Stamford Hill and neighbouring areas.
+The entrance hall to the station, on Amhurst Park, lies within the London Borough of Hackney but much of the platform area is in the London Borough of Haringey.
 It is 5 mi 3 chain down the line from London Liverpool Street and situated between Stoke Newington and Seven Sisters stations.
-Its three-letter station code is SMH and it is in Travelcard zone 3.
+Its three-letter station code is SMH and it is in London fare zone 3.

-The entrance hall to the station, on Amhurst Park, lies within the London Borough of Hackney but much of the platform area is in the London Borough of Haringey.
-The station is on the Seven Sisters branch of the Lea Valley lines, with trains out of Liverpool Street running to either Cheshunt or Enfield Town.

 Services

-Trains are operated by London Overground.